-ARTICLE 3 - INFORMATION
+ARTICLE 3 - UNION INFORMATION AND REPRESENTATION

 - (a) The Employer upon signing of this Agreement and annually thereafter, shall supply the Union with a list containing the following information for all employees covered by this Agreement:

 - (i) Name and address

 - (ii) Date of hiring

 - (iii) Date of birth

 - (iv) Classification

 - (v) Salary

-- (vi) Experience rating and experience anniversary date.
+- (ví) Experience rating and experience anniversary date.

-- (b) The Employer shall notify the Union in writing with reasonable frequency with respect to resignation, termination, deaths, leaves of absence and other revisions in the data listed in Article 3 (a) with effective dates.
-Within one month after the hiring of a new employee, the Employer shall furnish the Union, in writing, with the data specified in Article 3 (a) for each new employee.
+- (b) The Employer shall notify the Union in writing within three weeks with respect to resignation, termination, deaths, leaves of absence and other revisions in the data listed in Article 3 (a) with effective dates.
+Within two weeks after the hiring of a new employee, the Employer shall furnish the Union, in writing, with the data specified in Article 3 (a) for each new employee.